RTippin/messenger/docs/Installation.md

 ### Install Command
 - Installs the base messenger files, publishing the [`messenger.php`][link-config] config and service provider.
 - This will also register the published service provider in your `app.php` config file inside the providers array.
-- You will be asked to confirm running this command, as well as an option to migrate our tables before completion.
+- You will be asked to confirm running this command, as well as an option to run the migrations before completion.
 ```bash
 php artisan messenger:install
 ```